AFLplusplus/LibAFL-legacy/README.md

 # LibAFL

+**This repository is for the C version of LibAFL.
+It is superseeded by [LibAFL in Rust](https://github.com/AFLplusplus/LibAFL)!**

 LibAFL is a fuzzing library/framework developed for building efficient fuzzers.

-**Disaclaimer: LibAFL is still very WIP, likely the API will change a lot, do not use it now.
-However, feel free to contribute also with ideas or requests opening an issue.**
+_Disaclaimer: LibAFL is still very WIP, likely the API will change a lot, do not use it now.
+However, feel free to contribute also with ideas or requests opening an issue._

 LibAFL was initially developed as GSOC project by [rishi9101](https://github.com/rish9101) GSOC mentors: